occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 To allow for fast queries, for example when using [EventStoreQueries](#eventstore-queries), it's recommended to create additional indexes tailored to the querying behavior of your application.
 See [MongoDB indexes](https://docs.mongodb.com/manual/indexes/) for more information on how to do this.
-If you have many adhoc queries it's also worth checking out [wild-card indexes](https://docs.mongodb.com/manual/core/index-wildcard/) which is a new feature in MongoDB 4.2.
+If you have many adhoc queries it's also worth checking out [wildcard indexes](https://docs.mongodb.com/manual/core/index-wildcard/) which is a new feature in MongoDB 4.2.
 These allow you to create indexes that allow for arbitrary queries on e.g. the data attribute of a cloud event (if data is stored in json/bson format).

 ### MongoDB EventStore Implementations